dleeftink/QuickSet/readme.md

 Methods for inserting and updating integers counts by one or a custom value, including the top-k window.

 #### `.minsum(uint[, value])`
+Inserts a single integer into the set if within range (`clip` and `span` parameters).
+If already present, increases its frequency by one or a custom weight/value.
+Additionally updates the top-k window using the `minsum` strategy when the updated value exceeds the minimum `freq` parameter:

+1. Find the first integer with lowest frequency count
+2. Replace this integer with the updated one and its new value

+This insertion method resembles random access while guaranteeing the most frequent elements to bubble up.
+A bit more efficient than `.winsum()`

 #### `.winsum(uint[, value])`
+Inserts a single integer into the set if within range (`clip` and `span` parameters).
+If already present, increases its frequency by one or a custom weight/value.
+Additionally updates the top-k window using the `winsum` strategy when the updated value exceeds the minimum `freq` parameter:

+1. Find the last integer in the window with a value exceeding the updated value
+2. From this index Move every integer and its value one position to the right
+3. Insert the new integer and its value into the newly opened position

+This method resembles insertion sort, and keeps all integers in the top-k window sorted by decreasing order of frequency.
+Slightly slower than `.minsum()` on account of frequent copying.

 ### Sorters